Driving from New York to Florida with Dogs

-Identification — Make sure your dog has proper identification on her.
+Make sure your dog has proper identification on her.
 It should include your name and phone number on it.
 Heaven forbid your dog bolts from your car and gets lost, but it can happen.
 I write Bodhi’s name and both Clark’s and my phone numbers on the outside of his collar.
 Feels safer than relying on a dog tag that can easily come off.

 Make sure your dog has been fed well in advance of setting out.
 You don’t want your dog getting car sick.

-Breaks — Take frequent breaks.
-We stop every two to three hours to switch drivers.
-We also take Bodhi out to stretch his legs and go to the bathroom.
+Take frequent breaks.
+We stop every two to three hours to switch drivers and to let Bodhi out to stretch his legs and go to the bathroom.
 You shouldn’t feed your dog a full meal during these breaks.
 Wait to feed her once you reach your destination for the day.
 Again, you don’t want her getting car sick.
 Stinky!
 Also, do not let your dog sit in a car with the windows up if you are taking a break without her.
 It gets hot faster than you think it will.
-Because dogs don’t process heat the way we do, by sweating, they can succumb much more quickly than you can imagine.
+Because dogs don’t process heat the way we do, by sweating, they can succumb to the heat much more quickly than you can imagine.
 Even with the windows down, the car can get very hot.
 Be very mindful of leaving your dog in the car.

-Supplies — Make sure you pack everything you’ll need to access during the trip within easy reach.
-That means water, toys, treats, poop bags, leashes, food, bowls, etc. One time I packed Bodhi’s food in the back of the car first.
+Make sure you pack everything you’ll need to access during the trip within easy reach.
+That means water, toys, treats, poop bags, leashes, food, bowls, etc. One time I unthinkingly packed Bodhi’s food in the back of the car first.
 I had to completely unpack the care when we reached our stop for the night to get to his food.
 Total pain in the butt!

 Finally, when you arrive, reward your dog with a walk, a treat, some games, or a meal.

 If you’re looking for information about transportation and your dog in New York City and in the surrounding region, read Urban Dog’s post, Advice on Pet Transportation NYC.